Read our 2022 annual report

 Conflict has prevented people from planting, spurred on an increase in the numbers of livestock being looted and created record food prices (up to 150% compared to the average).

 But there is a small glimmer of hope; harvest season is soon approaching.

 People that were able to plant should have access to the food they have grown.
 This food can be used to sustain them, with any excess being sold to generate an income.
 However, if security conditions deteriorate further this won’t happen.

 It is only because of humanitarian assistance that the situation isn’t worse.
 However, the South Sudan Humanitarian Response Plan is just 51% funded meaning lifesaving work is at risk and the hunger crisis that is already unfolding could get worse.

-Find out how more about our work by receiving email updates.
+Find out how more about our work by following us on Instagram.